Skip to content

 Practical information

-Your entrance ticket also gives access – on the same day – to the exhibition on the 1st floor.
+Your entrance ticket also gives access – on the same day – to the temporary exhibition on the first floor.

 FAQ